-They are highly valuable and often used to raise pH levels in soil.
-Pebbles are an excellent choice for cacti, since they absorb moisture very quickly and can help your cactus grow quickly.
+They are highly valuable and often used to raise pH levels in the soil.
+Pebbles are an excellent choice for cacti since they absorb moisture very quickly and can help your cactus grow quickly.

 Adding pebbles on top of your soil mix for a cactus is a wonderful idea.
 It keeps most succulents healthy and also adds aesthetic value to your garden.